fezcode/fezcodex.stories/README.md

 *   `title` (String): The title of the episode.
 *   `author` (String): The author of the episode.

-This structure allows the application to dynamically load and display D&D campaign content, organizing it into books and episodes with associated metadata.
+This structure allows the application to dynamically load and display story content, organizing it into books and episodes with associated metadata, and also provides a central place for author information.